Gladiators (2008 Australian TV series)

-Gladiators was an Australian television series which aired on the Seven Network in 2008.
+Gladiators is an Australian television series which aired on the Seven Network in 2008.
 It was a revival of the earlier series of the same name, and was based on the American version of the show, which was also revived in 2008.

 The revival of Gladiators was first announced in September 2007, and premiered on 30 March 2008 at 6:30 pm.
 The Challengers in this series competed to win A$50,000 and a new Subaru Forester.
 The revival lasted for one season.

 In July 2023, following the BBC’s revival of the British version, the show was confirmed to return for the second time, set to be revived by Warner Bros.
 Television Studios and began broadcasting on Network Ten on 15 January 2024, hosted by Beau Ryan and Liz Ellis, but was cancelled in May later that year due to a lack of audience.

 Production

 The show was filmed at The Dome at the Sydney Showground, and was hosted by Tom Williams and Zoe Naylor.
 Well known NRL referee Bill Harrigan was one of the two referees for the show, the other was John Forsythe, who was a referee on the original series.
 Although not credited, the Sydney Altitude Cheerleaders were present in every episode, doing various routines throughout each episode whether an event was taking place or not.

-Behind the scenes, highly respected military fitness expert 'Chief' Brabon (head strength & conditioning coach) was responsible for preparing the gladiators for their extremely physical roles.
+Behind the scenes, military fitness expert 'Chief' Brabon (head strength & conditioning coach) was responsible for preparing the gladiators for their extremely physical roles.